Ce1er/dotfiles/README.md

 Note: this requires `~/.config/wal/templates/colors-hyprland.conf`

+`~/.config/hypr/reload-configs.sh`
+This script will change wofi, dunst and waybar configs based on pywal colourscheme.
+The colours affected are explained in `~/.config/wal/colour-locations.md`
+A colourscheme can be automatically generated for an image or defined manually and set with `wal --theme {path_to_colourscheme}`

 ## Monitors
 Monitor setup is located in `~/.config/hypr/monitors/monitors.conf`.
 See [Hyprland Documentation](https://wiki.hyprland.org/Configuring/Monitors/) for information on how to set this up.